Edible Campus

 Steve Scheuerell

 Campuses across the country have been creating edible campus programs to support community well-being and cooperative land management while enjoying the fruits of everyone’s labor.
-This program is designed to broadly introduce students to the history, science, design, and management of edible landscapes while putting these to practice on the Evergreen Olympia campus.
+This program is designed to broadly introduce students to the history, science, design and management of edible landscapes while putting these to practice on the Evergreen Olympia campus.
 Faculty will utilize the Permaculture Design process to frame and integrate the program themes while introducing edible campus case studies to illustrate what others have learned about the benefits and required resources associated with successful projects.
-Specific program content areas within Garden Design and Management, Soils and Growing Media, and Applied Horticulture for fall and winter quarters are detailed below.

 Anticipated Credit Equivalencies: